Bridgett Riley

-Bridgett Riley (born May 13, 1973) is a female boxer and motion picture stuntwoman from Oakville, Missouri.
+Bridgett Riley (born May 13, 1973) is a female boxer and motion picture stuntwoman from Oakville, Missouri, where she graduated in 1989.
 While working as an airline attendant, she decided to learn martial arts.
 The interest in the sport came from her brother Patrick's strong interest in mixed martial arts.
 She trained with her brother and a number of other high-profile martial artists early in her career.
-Notably, she was trained by former three time world kickboxing champion, Jim Boucher (Belleville, IL).
+Notably, she was trained by former three time world kickboxing champion, Jim Boucher (Belleville, Illinois).
 She was a member of a competition team with other competitors such as: Ronnie "Diamond" Deleon (World Kickboxing Champion), Patrick Riley (mixed martial arts champion), Donny Reinhardt (world champion), Russ Hogue (US Kickboxing Champion).

-She held the IFBA's world Bantamweight championship for a short period of time.
+She held the International Female Boxers Association`s world Bantamweight championship for a short period of time.
 Her nickname is "Baby Doll" and she was managed by Don King for several years.

 A lifelong fan of combat sports, Riley began to pave her way into relative women's boxing stardom during the early 1990s, when she fought as a kick boxer, winning various titles and becoming famous around kick boxing circles.
 Riley headlined many kick boxing shows in Las Vegas, and her fights were frequently televised on regional sports networks, such as ASPN.

 When Riley announced that she was to begin a career in professional boxing, many of her fans received the news with open arms.
 Riley debuted as a professional boxer on April 8, 1994, when she beat future world champion Yvonne Trevino by a four round decision in Laughlin, Nevada.

 Riley then took off two years from boxing, but she kept busy by fighting kick boxing fights.
 In 1996, the year which many consider the beginning of the "golden era" of women's boxing, Riley made her comeback to boxing.

 On June 16, she beat Del Pettis in Long Beach.
-Riley suffered her first career loss on May 17, 1997 against Theresa Arnold, due to a cut sustained over her left eye in the sixth round.
+Riley suffered her first career loss on May 17, 1997, against Theresa Arnold, due to a cut sustained over her left eye in the sixth round.